New Jersey Restraining Orders

 - If the judge determines that the three conditions have been proven, the judge will issue an FRO.

 Violence at home in New Jersey includes many acts under the state’s Criminal Code.
-Physical injuries are not necessary to obtain a TRO.
+Physical injuries are not necessary to obtain a TRO, as a restraining order lawyer in New Jersey can explain.
 Legal grounds include the following offenses:

 - Criminal Trespass